emelanson/Good-Readme-Generator/README.md

 ## Installation

-to install, download the repo and npm i.
+download the repo and NPM i

 ## Usage

-Make sure to fill out each of the prompts with descriptive text.
+you are free to use the program however you wish.

 ## License